For highly-qualified workers, the EU Blue Card is the permit of choice.

 When abroad, you must apply for an EU Blue Card at the Estonian embassy or consulate in your country of origin or residence.

-An applicant who is in Estonia must submit application for temporary residence permit (blue card) in person with the Police and Border Guard Board.
+An applicant who is in Estonia must submit application for temporary residence permit (blue card) with the Police and Border Guard Board.

 Your salary must be at least 1.5 of the most recent annual average monthly wage in Estonia, this published by the Statistics Estonia.

-Important information for the applicant of the temporary residence permit for employment in Estonia.
+Important information for the applicant of the EU Blue Card Estonia.